 Chief District Judge Leonard P. Stark

-Central District of California (Western Division - Los Angeles)
+Western District of Tennessee (Western Division – Memphis)

 Western District of Texas (Austin)